ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 ```bash
 cd ActiveLearningStudio-curriki-elastic
 ```
-When you run the below command this will read the following three values from the terminal.
+When you run the below command this will read the following 3 values from the terminal.

 Enter The Name of Client/Company: (this could be any name)
 Enter The ES Password: (Password you want to setup for ElastciSeach)